thierr26/vim-diapp/README.md

 file](https://github.com/thierr26/thierr26_config_files/blob/master/.vimrc))
 will be all he needs in his Vim configuration.

-Currently, the plugin contains mainly a few commands and menu items useful to compile Ada (or other language) code using [GPRbuild, the project manager of the GNAT toolchain](https://learn.adacore.com/courses/GNAT_Toolchain_Intro/chapters/gprbuild.html)
+The plugin currently contains a few commands and menu items useful to compile Ada (or other language) code using [GPRbuild, the project manager of the GNAT toolchain](https://learn.adacore.com/courses/GNAT_Toolchain_Intro/chapters/gprbuild.html)

 The plugin is fully documented in its Vim help file